Batman (franchise): Novelty singles

 Several musical singles featuring cast members of the television show singing in-character were released in 1966: Burgess Meredith as the Penguin in "The Capture" and "The Escape", Frank Gorshin as the Riddler in "The Riddler", and Adam West as Batman in "Miranda".
 In 1976 West performed a pair of novelty songs, "The Story of Batman" and "Batman and Robin", for Target Records.
 All six of these recordings (sans the b-sides to Gorshin and West's singles) were later included on the 1997 compilation, Batmania: Songs Inspired by Batman TV Series.

 In 1966, Burt Ward also recorded a limited "disc jokey only" release with Frank Zappa called "Boy Wonder, I Love You".

 Also in 1966, British novelty group The Scaffold produced a single called "Goodbat Nightman" (lyrics by Roger McGough, who "has written several poems" about Batman and Robin).

 Audio drama

-Following the popularity of the Adam West television series, a pair of LPs were released in 1966 on MGM's "Leo the Lion" label.
-Each contained three dramatizations, including stories adapted from Batman comic books:
+Following the popularity of the Adam West television series, a pair of LPs were released in 1966 on MGM's "Leo the Lion" label with Jack Curtis portraying Batman and Ron Liss as Robin.
+The recordings proved popular due to their combination of dramatization and the Batman television theme music.
+More than 100,000 copies were shipped soon after the first LP was released.
+Each album contained three dramatizations, including stories adapted from Batman comic books: